strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_03_development_plan.rst

 ==================

 As an open-source project, StrictDoc is developed without strict deadlines, however there are certain high-level priorities that influence the development.
 The work is loosely organized in quarters.

-See also the Backlog document for a complete list of the planned work items.

 .. list-table::
    :header-rows: 1